surifirstpin/biplus_documentation/docs/README.md

 Advanced Analytics
 Drive your business with better decision-making with more meaningful and forward-looking insights from your data.

-acuBi provides a single, integrated enterprise analytics platform by delivering  faster and better insights for the whole business, regardless any
+acuBi provides a single, integrated enterprise analytics platform by delivering  faster and better insights for the whole business, regardless any actio

 # Bi Tools Link
 http://bigdata-madesimple.com/top-business-intelligence-bi-tools-in-the-market/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjAxODcyNzI2XX0=
+eyJoaXN0b3J5IjpbLTEzNDMxNTEwOF19
 -->